 Analytical Accounting in GP

-Once the above setup tasks are completed, you can start adding AA dimension codes to your assets!
+Before starting, there are some setup steps involved to enable this functionality.
+And this is assumed that you already have Analytical Accounting set up.
+Once initial setup is completed, you can start adding AA dimension codes to your assets!
 Here is an example of how to add AA codes to individual assets:

 - Cards > Fixed Assets > Account